aritrasa45/Web-Scrap/README.md

 <li> its a automated website html
-scrapper which scraps and saves in the input file..it aslo have cloudflare bypasser if required read<a href="https://github.com/aritrasa45/Web-Scrap/blob/main/Tool/Howto.txt">Howto.txt</a> to know more!!</li>
+scrapper which scraps and saves in the input file..it aslo have cloudflare bypasser if required read <a href="https://github.com/aritrasa45/Web-Scrap/blob/main/Tool/Howto.txt">How to Use</a> to know more!!</li>